mcgill-a/unit-testing-with-jest/README.md

 -   The data is reset between each test
 -   It uses mock functions to setup mocks
+-   The tests pass (they currently fail)
+-   Be careful, the functions may throw an error so your tests should account for this!!

 [source code](/src/d/component.ts) | [tests](/src/d/component.spec.ts)